-Jane loves the new brand of coffee in the coffee machines.
-Steve is thrilled with the new project management software.
-The sales team is delighted with the new management structure.
-Everything is going smoothly.
+Chloe loves the new brand of coffee in the office kitchen.
+Steve is thrilled with the new project management software, and the sales team is pumped about the new boss.
+Change is smooth.

-That’s why effectively mitigating resistance to change is a critical skill for management.
+That’s why effectively mitigating resistance to change is a critical skill for change management.

 This guide will help you overcome employee resistance to ensure your change initiatives succeed.